BenWassa/drop/README.md

 # 🌊 Project drop — Habit App README (Refined with Target Assignment)

+> **🚀 No Node.js Required!** This is a browser-native web app.
+Simply open `index.html` in any modern web browser to run the application.
+All development and testing can be done without installing Node.js.

 ## 1. Vision

 “You are not a drop in the ocean, but the ocean in a single drop.”